National Archives and Records Administration

 Opening up Millions more images

 NARA is an independent agency of the United States federal government that preserves and shares public records tracing the story of the USA, its government and people.
-As the nation's record keeper, NARA carries out its mission through a nationwide network of archives, records centres, Presidential Libraries, and online platforms.
+From its Washington, D.C. headquarters NARA carries out its mission through a nationwide network of Presidential libraries, research facilities and online platforms.

-Having access to over 300 million aerial photographs, the bulk of NARA's collections have been transferred from the Defense Intelligence Agency through declassification initiatives.
+The bulk of NARA's aerial photography have been transferred from the Defense Intelligence Agency through declassification initiatives.
 This imagery was predominantly created by the US Navy, US Army Air Corps and US Air Force for military reconnaissance and mapping projects.
 The collections also include significant volumes of captured Second World War-era aerial photography originally produced by the German Luftwaffe (code-named GX), and the Imperial Japanese Army Air Service or the Imperial Japanese Navy Air Service (code-named JX).

 Transatlantic Cooperation

-Our digitisation team in Maryland, USA, systematically copies thousands of images every month.
-Primarily focusing on aerial photography from the Second World War digitisation request are managed through curated programmes that fill gaps in NCAP holdings or meet large project objectives.
+Through our joint-venture digitisation unit, thousands of images are digitised every month.
+Focusing on aerial photography from the Second World War digitisation request are managed through curated programmes that fill gaps in NCAP holdings or meet large project objectives.

 These digital copies are then transferred to NCAP for further image processing and cataloguing by our subject specialists and metadata team.

-Enabling access to millions of aerial photographs of locations around the world, the digital imagery created through the partnership is made publicly accessible via NCAP's Air Photo Finder.
+Enabling access to aerial photographs of locations around the world, the digital imagery created through the partnership is made publicly accessible via NCAP's Air Photo Finder.

 Read more about the Collection on the NARA Collection page, or visit the NARA website.